20,000 Species of Bees: Production

 Shooting locations included Laudio and Hendaye.

 Release

 20,000 Species of Bees had its world premiere on 22 February 2023 as part of the 73rd Berlin International Film Festival, in competition.
 It also made it to the 26th Málaga Film Festival's main competitive slate.
+In April it competed in the 47th Hong Kong International Film Festival, where it won the best actress for its female ensemble cast.

-It is scheduled to release theatrically in Spain on 21 April 2023.
+It was theatrically released in Spain on 21 April 2023.

 It was reported on 14 January 2023 that Paris-based Luxbox has acquired the international sales right of the film, whereas BTeam Pictures will release the film in Spain.
+Film Movement acquired North-American distribution rights to the film.